 If a limit is changed intra-day by the Clearing Futures Participant, the counter is reset, meaning that one notification and warning and email will be allowed for that specific limit check regardless of what emails have been sent before the limit was adjusted.

 Please note, as an Order rate limit breach results in a hard block (i.e. it requires a manual unblock by the sponsor), a new email will be generated each time the Order rate limit is breached.

+Email notifications can be set on both Master and Sub PTLGs.

 Below are examples TradeGuard e-mail notifications: